 Open space and simple decorations often make for a bright and energetic atmosphere.
 Use a clean layout to create a home that’s practical, stylish, and comfortable.

 The best way to achieve this?
 We recommend limiting the number of furniture pieces and decorations in each room and purchasing only the ones you really love.
 Not only will this open up your space, but you will also save money.

 6. Focus on design elements most important to you

 Instead of buying and accumulating items that seem necessary, be selective.
 Choose the pieces for your home that offer you value and make you most happy.
-Spend your budget on what matters to YOU.

 7. Do home projects yourself

-8. Set a budget and stick to it
+8. Set a budget